AleksaMCode/cache-simulator/README.md

   <li>Number of words fetched from data</li>
   <li>Number of words copied back to memory</li>
 </ul>
-Below you can find an example output after a successfully run simulation.</p>
+<p align="justify">Below you can find an example output after a successfully run simulation.</p>

 <details>
   <summary>